colts70/The-Sematic-Stack/README.md

 🧍 Human Explanation (Plain English)
 The internet has no official starting point for meaning.

-Search “apple” → the machine must guess:

-fruit

-company

-music label

-someone’s blog
+Example: “apple”
+AI must guess: fruit, company, musician, blog…

 Guessing = ambiguity = hallucination.

 SFH / DFH fixes this by giving every topic one clean starting file.

-Not a homepage for a website — the homepage of meaning for a concept.

-AI loads that file and instantly knows:
+AI loads it and instantly knows:

 what the topic is

-its type

 canonical identity

+type

 authoritative URLs